-CEO, Manchester United and Chair of the Board of Trustees, Manchester United Foundation and volunteers, that have the right skills, abilities and aptitude for the job.
+Children and young people are at the core of everything Manchester United Foundation does.
+Subsequently we are dedicated to recruiting and selecting compassionate staff and volunteers, that have the right skills, abilities and aptitude for the job.
 These individuals ensure that they are able to assist, nurture and develop the children and young people in their care on their journey from dependence to independence.